sindresorhus/conf/readme.md

 You would usually not need this, but could be useful if you want to interact with a file with a custom file extension that can be associated with your app.
 These might be simple save/export/preference files that are intended to be shareable or saved outside of the app.

+#### validate

+type: `boolean`<br>
+Default: `false`

+Forces JSON validation of the config file.

+You would usually not need this, but could be useful if you do not have full control over the config file (e.g. when the file is created from a 3rd party library or application).

 ### Instance

 You can use [dot-notation](https://github.com/sindresorhus/dot-prop) in a `key` to access nested properties.